jetca8/CST8116-Review---Lets-go-deeper/README.md

 # CST8116-Review---Lets-go-deeper

-I believe we can explore more!
+Just share something that is not taught in Stan's class as I believe we can explore more!